Events

 This is a Member's Only Event and is limited to 12 people.
 Register for this event here.

-The Townsend River Walk & Arboretum (TRWA) is a maintained and managed by an incredible all volunteer team.
+TRWA is maintained and managed by an incredible all volunteer team.
 Mark Seder has been involved with the TRWA since 2016 and in 2019 took responsibility for the coordination and planning.
-They now have created a non-profit organization “Project TRWA” (501-C3) whose mission is to: Support the development, preservation, and maintenance of the Townsend River Walk & Arboretum for current and future generations of local citizens and visitors, by building a community of donors, volunteers, and advocates.
+They now have created a 501c(3) non-profit organization “Project TRWA” whose mission is to support the development, preservation, and maintenance of the Townsend River Walk & Arboretum for current and future generations of local citizens and visitors, by building a community of donors, volunteers, and advocates.

 Please wear comfortable clothing and shoes.
 Wild Ones will provide water and light refreshments.